 Impatiens Capensis, or the common jewelweed is a plant that’s native to North America and is found in wetlands in ditches and creeks.
 Another name for jewelweed is the spotted jewelweed or the spotted touch-me-not.

 The name ‘jewelweed’ comes from the fact that, when held underwater, the leaves appear to be jeweled.
 It’s often found alongside its relative the yellow jewelweed (Impatiens Pallida) – which is less common – it’s also called the pale jewelweed or the pale touch-me-not.

 It’s very nice to look at, there’s no doubt about that and it’s got a variety of medicinal uses; but is it edible?
 Well, that’s what we’re going to find out.

-Is Jewelweed edible?
 Yes, in moderation.
 Jewelweed contains calcium oxalate crystals which can make you sick if you eat too much of this plant.
-That said, the seeds are edible, and the shoots can be boiled as a potherb – although, you will have to change the water twice.
+The seeds are edible, and the shoots can be boiled as a potherb.

 The common jewelweed was brought to Europe in the 19th and 20th Centuries.
 It spreads rapidly, and tends to outgrow/outcompete local jewelweed plants.
 This has led to some places classifying it as an aggressive weed.

 Jewelweed typically blooms from late spring to early fall, and has bright orange flowers (there are some occasions where the flowers will be yellow).
 The stems are smooth, succulent and semi-transparent.

 Leaves alternate along the stem system and the seed pods tend to go through explosive dehiscence – which means they eject seeds rapidly.
 This process is easily triggered in mature pods and has led to the name ‘touch-me-not’ being given as a light touch is all it takes to set them off.